 Turning to the manufacturing of biofuels, these are capital-intensive, complex projects to design, build and operate.
 At bp, we’ve been building complex projects for 100 years and have a track record of doing this in a safe, efficient and timely way.

 The final point is about the end customer – this is really important.
 We already have an established customer base that we know very well – we’re scaling up, not starting from scratch.
 For example, we’re selling jet fuel to airlines today.
 The difference is that we’re becoming their decarbonization partner, driven by, and capable of, meeting their requirements now and in the future.

 Because we’re an integrated energy company, we can help customers to transition on their terms – moving to biofuels, EVs, hydrogen, wind and solar.
 There are not many companies on the planet capable of all that.

 This is a great opportunity for bp, and an important part of how we’re helping the world to transition to net zero.

 Biofuels are a vital part of the energy mix for the world to get to net zero.
-They can help to decarbonize hard-to-electrify sectors like aviation and heavy road transport.
-The demand from customers for bioenergy is already here, today, and it is growing too.
+They can help to decarbonize hard-to-electrify sectors like aviation and shipping.
+The demand from customers for biofuels is already here, today, and it is growing too.

-There isn’t a single solution to decarbonize the world’s energy systems, so bioenergy is going to play an important role alongside other forms of lower carbon energy, like wind, solar and hydrogen.
+There isn’t a single solution to decarbonize the world’s energy systems, so biofuels are going to play an important role alongside other forms of lower carbon energy, like wind, solar and hydrogen.
 That’s why bp is investing in all of these areas to help accelerate the energy transition.